 This homemade szechuan sauce recipe is the perfect combination of sweet and spicy, and so easy to make.
 It's perfect for quick dinners, stir fries, noodle dishes, sprucing up vegetables, marinating meats and so much more.
 Cooks in 5 minutes!

-We're following chili peppers around the world and landing in China today, my friends.
+We're following chili peppers around the world and visiting China today, my friends.
 The Sichuan province, to be exact, home of an iconic sauce you've most likely heard of - Szechuan Sauce.

-Szechuan sauce is a foundation of Szechuan cuisine, which is filled with bold flavors, lot of spices, particularly Szechuan peppercorns, and, of course, chili peppers, which came to the region via Mexican and India.
+It is a foundation of Szechuan cuisine, which is filled with bold flavors, lot of spices, particularly Szechuan peppercorns and chili peppers, making it perfect for spicy food lovers.

 Homemade is so much better than anything you'll get at the store or in tiny sauce packets.